Compeee/Huoltokirja-harjoitus/README.md

 ```
 $ cd Huoltokirja-harjoitus
 $ mvn test
-$ Alternatively you can just run the tests by right clicking the servicemanual folder and choosing "Run tests with coverage" in IntelliJ
+$ Alternatively you can just run the tests by right clicking the servicemanual folder and choosing "Run tests" in IntelliJ
 $ The folder is located here Huoltokirja-harjoitus\src\test\java\com\etteplan\servicemanual
 ```